-Selected key categories all increased in terms of market cap, in the past seven days.
+Selected key categories were mostly up slightly in terms of market cap in the past seven days.

 Recent Research Reports

-- Research Roundup Newsletter [September 2023]: We present to you our latest issue of Research Roundup, featuring trending market insights in September, charts of the month, and our insights on the Ethereum Dencun upgrade.
+- Research Roundup Newsletter [August 2023]: We present to you our latest issue of Research Roundup, featuring trending market insights in August, charts of the month, and our latest research on decentralised stablecoins.